 Fish Oils | Quality Products & Best Practices

-Omega-3s are beneficial for reducing inflammation in the body decreasing metabolic disease chances.
+Omega-3s are beneficial for reducing inflammation, cognitive health, immune function, and so much more.
 Many studies have shown that incorporating omega-3s into the diet can reduce the risk of heart disease, prevent arthritis, aid in growth and development, and more, which is why Americans easily spend over $1 billion a year on over-the-counter fish oils.

 Evaluate Your Current Product

 Assess whether the fish oil you are feeding right now is already rancid by the taste and smell test.
 Fresh fish oil should have no fishy taste or smell, just like fresh fish.
 If you have fish oil capsules, break them open to test the oil.

 Read the label to ensure no flavorings, additives, or preservatives.
 Plant additions such as rosemary extract or soy additives should be avoided.

 Fish oil goes rancid very quickly.
 Check expiration dates and buy smaller bottles more frequently to try and reduce oil rancidity.
 Ideally, you should purchase a new bottle every 3-4 weeks and store it in the fridge.

 Low temperatures slow down rancidity.
 Store fish oils in the fridge to avoid oxidation as long as possible.

 Avoid oils containing omega-6s and/or omega-9s, as this defeats the purpose of feeding an omega-3 supplement to balance fats.
 Only purchase an omega-3 oil.

 Some bottles will state “refined” or “unrefined.”
 A refined product means the brand can state that toxins are removed, but the oil undergoes more processing.
 Unrefined oils are often higher quality sourcing and therefore have lower toxin levels.
 What kind you want to purchase is up to you.